AshishRane/Getting-and-Cleaning-Data/README.md

 ###READ ME

-This repository contains R code and the related documentation required for the Coursera Data Science / Getting and Cleaning Data course project.
+This repository contains R code and the related documentation required for the Coursera Data Science/Getting and Cleaning Data course project.
 The raw data can be obtained from the following URL:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip